-- Number of career counseling/career development appointments (including face-to-face, online, Zoom, or Skype) compared to prior year (MODIFIED) [Career Services] - Number of career-advising appointments compared to prior year (MODIFIED) [Career Services] - Number of students who report employment or graduate/professional school plans in the Graduating Student Outcomes-First Destination survey compared to prior year (MODIFIED) [Career Services] - 1.8 Provide educational programs and co-curricular activities that foster community, service learning, financial literacy, and leadership.
-(MODIFIED) - Number of NEW educational programs related to service learning, financial literacy, and leadership provided and total number of participants (MODIFIED) [Vice Provost for Academic Innovation and Success/Deans/Dean of Students] - Number of NEW co-curricular activities related to service learning, financial literacy, and leadership provided (MODIFIED) [Vice Provost for Academic Innovation and Success /Deans/Dean of Students/LBJ Student Center] - Number of NEW course sections transformed or created with a service learning or leadership component (MODIFIED) [Vice Provost for Academic Innovation and Success /Deans] - Number of service-learning hours completed by students enrolled in service-learning designated courses compared to prior year (MOVED FROM 1.13) [Vice Provost for Academic Innovation and Success]
+- Number of career counseling/career development appointments (including face-toface, online, Zoom, or Skype) compared to prior year (MODIFIED) [Career Services] - Number of career-advising appointments compared to prior year (MODIFIED) [Career Services] - Number of students who report employment or graduate/professional school plans in the Graduating Student Outcomes-First Destination survey compared to prior year (MODIFIED) [Career Services]

+1.8 Provide educational programs and co-curricular activities that foster community, service learning, financial literacy, and leadership.
+(MODIFIED)

+- Number of NEW educational programs related to service learning, financial literacy, and leadership provided and total number of participants (MODIFIED) [Vice Provost for Academic Innovation and Success/Deans/Dean of Students] - Number of NEW co-curricular activities related to service learning, financial literacy, and leadership provided (MODIFIED) [Vice Provost for Academic Innovation and Success /Deans/Dean of Students/LBJ Student Center] - Number of NEW course sections transformed or created with a service learning or leadership component (MODIFIED) [Vice Provost for Academic Innovation and Success /Deans] - Number of service-learning hours completed by students enrolled in service-learning designated courses compared to prior year (MOVED FROM 1.13) [Vice Provost for Academic Innovation and Success]

+1.9 Establish the appropriate processes, procedures, and tools to support the necessary accommodations for constituents with disabilities.

+- Number of students with disabilities participating in support programs and services and types of disabilities compared to prior year (MODIFIED) [Disability Services] - Number of NEW electronic and/or physical ADA compliance projects completed/available (MODIFIED) [Facilities/Special Assistant to the Vice President for Information Technology]

+664 SAP reviews, 3282 marketplace requisitions reviewed, and 131 contracts were reviewed and a total of 527 VPATs were filed during the reporting period.

+• Number of ADA-related errors per page for university-managed websites compared to prior year (NEW) [Special Assistant to the Vice President for Information Technology]

+There were 531 errors reported this year as compared to 422 during the last reporting cycle.

+• Number of software evaluations for disabilities that result in an ADA exception compared to prior year (NEW) [Special Assistant to the Vice President for Information Technology]

+41 formal exceptions on file and 35 blanket exceptions were granted by the VP of IT during the evaluation period.

-- 1.9 Establish the appropriate processes, procedures, and tools to support the necessary accommodations for constituents with disabilities. - Number of students with disabilities participating in support programs and services and types of disabilities compared to prior year (MODIFIED) [Disability Services] - Number of NEW electronic and/or physical ADA compliance projects completed/available (MODIFIED) [Facilities/Special Assistant to the Vice President for Information Technology] - Number of ADA-related errors per page for university-managed websites compared to prior year (NEW) [Special Assistant to the Vice President for Information Technology] - Number of software evaluations for disabilities that result in an ADA exception compared to prior year (NEW) [Special Assistant to the Vice President for Information Technology] - 1.10 Support the success of students by continuously improving the function, condition, reliability, and aesthetics of the facilities and grounds of the university. - Number and total cost of completed repair and renovation projects (MODIFIED) [Facilities] - Number and total cost of completed campus enhancement projects (MODIFIED) [Facilities] - Number and total cost of completed facilities construction and/or renovation projects in which the Department of Athletics was involved in collaborative planning, improving technology, and/or space utilization and optimization (MODIFIED) [Facilities] - 1.11 Provide a supportive environment for student athletes that encourages academic excellence, character development, and respectful interaction with others.
-(MODIFIED) - Academic progress rate (APR) of student-athletes compared to prior year (MODIFIED) [Athletics Academic Center] - Student-athlete retention rates (i.e., first-time undergraduate, transfer undergraduate, first-time master's) compared to entire student body [Athletics Academic Center]
+1.10 Support the success of students by continuously improving the function, condition, reliability, and aesthetics of the facilities and grounds of the university.

+- Number and total cost of completed repair and renovation projects (MODIFIED) [Facilities] - Number and total cost of completed campus enhancement projects (MODIFIED) [Facilities] - Number and total cost of completed facilities construction and/or renovation projects in which the Department of Athletics was involved in collaborative planning, improving technology, and/or space utilization and optimization (MODIFIED) [Facilities]

+1.11 Provide a supportive environment for student athletes that encourages academic excellence, character development, and respectful interaction with others.
+(MODIFIED)